Adam Nimoy

-Adam B. Nimoy (born August 9, 1956) is an American television director.
-Nimoy is the son of actors Leonard Nimoy and Sandra Zober.
+Adam Brett Nimoy (born August 9, 1956) is an American television director.
+He is the son of actors Leonard Nimoy and Sandra Zober.

 Early life

-Adam Nimoy was born in Los Angeles, California, to actor Leonard Nimoy and actress Sandra Zober.
+Nimoy was born Adam Brett Nimoy on August 9, 1956 in Los Angeles, California, to actor Leonard Nimoy and actress Sandra Zober.
 He has an older sister, Julie.
 Aaron Bay-Schuck is Nimoy's stepbrother.
+Nimoy's family is Jewish.

 Nimoy obtained his Bachelor of Science at University of California, Berkeley, and his juris doctor at Loyola Law School.
+His years at Loyola also featured summer internships served with Senator Gary Hart and Speaker of the House Tip O'Neill.

 Career

-Adam Nimoy began his work in the entertainment industry as an attorney in entertainment law, specializing in music and music publishing.
-According to lead singer Kurt Harland, Adam was instrumental in clearing the many Star Trek samples used on Information Society's self-titled debut record, such as the "Pure energy!" snippet used in the number-three US hit "What's On Your Mind?
+Nimoy began his work in the entertainment industry as an attorney in entertainment law, specializing in music and music publishing.
+According to Information Society lead singer Kurt Harland, he was instrumental in clearing the many Star Trek samples used on the group's self-titled debut record, such as the "Pure energy!" snippet used in the number-three US hit "What's On Your Mind?
 (Pure Energy)".

-He was a business-affairs executive for EMI America Records and Enigma Records before becoming a TV director.
-His credits include episodes of NYPD Blue, Nash Bridges, The Practice, Ally McBeal, Gilmore Girls, Star Trek: The Next Generation, Babylon 5, The Outer Limits, for which he directed his father in the episode "I, Robot", and Sliders.
+Nimoy was a business-affairs executive for EMI America Records and Enigma Records before becoming a TV director.
+His credits include episodes of NYPD Blue, Nash Bridges, The Practice, Ally McBeal, Gilmore Girls, Star Trek: The Next Generation, Babylon 5, The Outer Limits, in which he directed his father in the episode "I, Robot", and Sliders.